SohoHouse/digital-house-ios-interview-forex/README.md

   - Use a closure/lambda to simulate API call for calculated
     - Returned value - static is enough, e.g 12.34

+- View allows saving of new currency pair

 ## General Information
 - On start of app, app retrieves a defined list of currencies
   - API call can be simulated with a closure/lambda